AI Code Review Tools 2026

 - Which question needs answering?
 “Is this diff good code?” is review.
 “Does this change do what we asked?” is verification - a different check that needs the task as reference, not just the diff.

 - Which surface do you live on?
-GitHub-only teams have every option; GitLab, Bitbucket, Azure DevOps or Gerrit narrow the field fast – check the vendor list, it changes quarterly.
+Start with the platforms your team actually uses.
+GitLab, Bitbucket, Azure DevOps and Gerrit can narrow the field - and even GitHub support differs by feature, so check the current vendor integration list.

 What the whole category does not answer

-Every tool above reviews code that already exists, against general standards.
-None of them checks a change against the specific task it was supposed to implement – the goal, the boundaries, the acceptance criteria.
-That gap matters more as volume grows: telemetry shows AI-heavy teams merging nearly twice as many PRs with review time up 91%, and a reviewer that clears the mechanical layer still leaves the conformance question open.
+The products compared above primarily review code that already exists against general standards.
+A general PR review does not by itself prove that a change satisfies its specific task: the goal, boundaries and acceptance criteria.
+That gap matters more as volume grows.
+Telemetry shows AI-heavy teams merging nearly twice as many PRs with review time up 91%, and a reviewer that clears the mechanical layer still leaves the conformance question open.
 The distinction is unpacked in code review vs. verification.

 Where Reality Graph fits

 Reality Graph is not a fifth PR commenter competing with the table above.
-It is a local-first verification layer for the gap the category leaves: it checks each AI coding run against its written task and records the result as an evidence report – designed to run beside whichever reviewer your team picks, not instead of it.
+It is a local-first verification layer for the gap the category leaves.
+It checks each AI coding run against its written task and records the result as an evidence report - designed to run beside whichever reviewer your team picks, not instead of it.
+The integrations page states which of those tools it is actually wired into and which it simply coexists with.

 FAQ